dxc-technology/about-devops-dojo/README.md

 * Why Paulo the Product Owner has recently started to hum the theme tune to Mission Impossible in the presence of Selma the Security Officer?

 * The pull request / feature branch version control model.

+* The team in an incident room strewn with coke cans, pizza boxes and stale air deciding to investigate the use of value stream mapping to better understand their processes.

+* How the team following a VSM workshop borrow from Japanese manufacturing to initiate a DevOps Kaizen cycle aka process of continuous improvement for their software development value stream.

 Access the website at [https://dxc-technology.github.io/about-devops-dojo/](https://dxc-technology.github.io/about-devops-dojo/).